Tony Blair: Zimbabwe

-Blair had an antagonistic relationship with Zimbabwean president Robert Mugabe and allegedly planned regime change against Mugabe in the early 2000s.
+Blair had an antagonistic relationship with Zimbabwean president Robert Mugabe, and allegedly planned regime change against him in the early 2000s.
 Zimbabwe had embarked on a program of uncompensated land redistribution from the country's white commercial farmers to the black population, a policy that disrupted agricultural production and threw Zimbabwe's economy into chaos.
 General Charles Guthrie, the Chief of the Defence Staff, revealed in 2007 that he and Blair had discussed the invasion of Zimbabwe.
 Guthrie advised against military action: "Hold hard, you'll make it worse."
 In 2013, South African president Thabo Mbeki said that Blair had pressured South Africa to join in a "regime change scheme, even to the point of using military force" in Zimbabwe.
 Mbeki refused because he felt that "Mugabe is part of the solution to this problem."
 However, a spokesman for Blair said that "he never asked anyone to plan or take part in any such military intervention."